 You can check the daily and monthly memory usage graph in your panel:

-- Navigate to the Dashboard page.
+- Navigate to the VPS page.

 - A graph opens that shows you the RAM Usage History: